GSA/idmanagement.gov/_implement/guide-cba.md

 2. The protection level attribute has a default value of **Single-factor authentication**.
 Select **Multifactor authentication** to change the default value to MFA.
 This change will ensure all users authenticating to the tenant have their logon sessions stamped as X.509, Multifactor logins for the duration of their session.
 3. Select the **Low** affinity binding here.

-**Note**: You can also set up custom authentication binding rules.
+**Note** -- You can also set up custom authentication binding rules.
 Follow the relevant Microsoft documentation to configure custom rules.

 ![Authentication Binding Policy]({{site.baseurl}}/assets/playbooks/cba/CBAP5.png)